MButros/MButros.github.io/_pages/cv.md

 * Summers 2022-2024: Visiting Professor
   * NASA - Armstrong Flight Research Center
-  * Duties included: Work with a NASA engineer of a student research project
+  * Duties included: Work with a NASA engineer and a student on a research project

 * Summers 2014-2018: Visiting Professor
   * NASA - Armstrong Flight Research Center